The Kirkbymoorside Surgery

 If you are interested in joining this group then please click here.
 If you would like more information about this group and how you can get involved - or are unable to join online - then please ring Gilly Allanson (Patient Matters' Secretary) on 01751 431254.

-Please be advised that for security reasons it is our policy not to leave messages on non personalised answer phones (i.e. where your name is not included in the answer message).
+Please be advised that for confidentiality reasons it is our policy not to leave messages on non personalised answer phones (i.e. where your name is not included in the answer message).

 SMS Text Messages